Last updated on July 31st, 2023.

 - 1 Egg yolk

-Cut the butter into 1/2″ cubes , warp it in a plastic wrap and place in the freezer for at least 30 minutes.
+Cut the butter into 1/2" cubes, warp it in plastic wrap, and place in the freezer for at least 30 minutes.

-Place the flour mixture in a food processor and pulse to combine.
+Place the flour mixture in a food processor and pulse five times.

-Cut the cream cheese into 3 large pieces and add it to the flour.
+Cut the cream cheese into one-inch pieces, and add it to the flour.
 Process until the mixture is coarse

-Add the frozen butter into the mixture and pulse until the butter is a little larger than peas.
+Add the frozen butter to the mixture and pulse until the butter is a little larger than peas.

-Remove the cover and add the heavy cream and vinegar than pulse until the butter is the size of a small pea.
+Remove the cover and add the heavy cream and vinegar and pulse five times, until the mixture looks like coarse sand.

 Remove the pan from the heat and add the cornstarch, return the pan to the stove and let simmer.
-Cook until the filling is thick.
+Cook until the filling is thick, about one minute.

 Remove from heat and allow to cool to room temperature.